MarkOtwane/Task-Management/README.md

 1. Create account or login with existing account
 2. Logout and click "Forgot your password?"
 3. Enter email and submit
-4. Check console for email sending (if API configured)
+4. **Demo mode**: Use code "123456" when prompted
+5. **With API configured**: Check email for actual reset code
-5. Test code validation and password reset
+6. Test code validation and password reset

 ### Test Countdown Timer